xgmitt00-220814/Type1toUnicode/README.md

 ```
 pip3 install xxxxxxxx
 ```
 Note that the scripts were developed and tested only with these library versions and only on Windows 10.
 We have no idea if they'd work on other operating systems.
-Also, you will probably encounter Windows security warnings when you try to run the EXE files for the first time.

 # Analyzing your PDF files

 Since Type1toUnicode has some limitations, first you need to determine whether your PDF file(s) can even be repaired.
 We specifically designed the script to help you with such an analysis.
-Most importantly, the script can repair only [one PDF font type](https://www.prepressure.com/fonts/basics/type1), that's why we've chosen such a "weird" name.
+You don't need to understand the details, but the script can repair only [one PDF font type](https://www.prepressure.com/fonts/basics/type1), that's why we've chosen such a "weird" name.
 Let's start with its command-line syntax, which is also printed if you run the script without any arguments:

 ```
 the following arguments are required: -p/--pdf_file, -f/--font_map